qwmhq/adventofcode/2024/README.md

 # Advent of Code Solutions

-Inputs are stored under `inputs/dayx` for example, the input for day 1 is in the file `inputs/day1`
+Inputs are stored under `inputs/dayx`.
+For example, the input for day 1 is in the file `inputs/day1`

 To get the answer for a specific day/part, run
 ```